 The idea of inclusivity was a recurring theme at the summit.
 One example given was was how remote communities don't have digital connectivity yet and this was held up as an example of a lack of equity.
 It is indeed a lack of equity, but you can bet that no profit driven business is going to provide that infrastructure.
 The infrastructure we build in society, especially the stuff to address remote communities where profit isn't going to motivate action, is always done with public money.
 Roads are built not by the corporations that ruin them with transport trucks, but by governments supported by taxpayers.
 ICT infrastructure is no different.
 Corporations make their profits on the backs of infrastructure built with public funds.
 In this way, there is no real private company - they all rest on the back of publicly funded infrastructure.
 This is neither good nor bad, it's just the way it is.
-Business is too fragile to make profit without support - fragility is the underbelly of that business privilege.
-That many business people wave their profit focus around with pride is always baffling to me.
+Business is too fragile to make profit without support.
+That fragility is foundation of all business privilege.
+That many business people wave their profit driven focus around with pride is always baffling to me.
 There isn't a single billionaire who hasn't made their wealth on the back of publicly funded infrastructure.
 To make that fragility the primary focus of public education is absurd.

 This isn't to say that private, profit-driven business does not have a function in our society, but it isn't the heart and it certainly shouldn't be the brain.
 At best, profit driven business is an appendage, like the arms or legs.
 Important, no doubt, but it can as often injure the body politic as it does help.
-Healthy, supported private business is important, but it isn't the beall and endall of human society, and tailoring public education to cater to it is, at best, myopic and self serving.
+Healthy, supported private business is important, but it isn't the beall and endall of human society, and tailoring public education to cater to it is myopic and self serving.

 Over this past weekend in Toronto I've had a strange breadth of experience.
 On the Saturday night we went to the Tiff Lightbox to see Apollo 11, incredibly restored and rendered footage of the Apollo 11 Moon mission...